corda/corda-docs-portal/content/en/platform/corda/5.0/reference/config-fields/_index.md

 section_menu: corda-5
 ---

-This section lists the fields of each Corda configuration section.
+This section lists the fields of each Corda configuration section:
+{{< childpages >}}
 Set the fields in a section by sending the configuration fields as JSON to the [config endpoint](../../rest-api/C5_OpenAPI.html#tag/Configuration-API/operation/put_config) of the REST API.

 For example, to set fields in the [messaging](messaging.md) section: